-Storms are considered "acts of God" and therefore your rates cannot increase just for filing a claim, but you need to file your claim in a timely manner in order to still be eligible for coverage (of course when filing a claim you'll still be responsible for paying a deductible).
-Once your claim is filed, your insurance company will send out an adjuster to assess the damage and recommend next steps, such as contacting contractor who specializes in storm restoration.
+Storms are considered "acts of God" and therefore your rates cannot increase just for filing a claim, but you will need to file your claim in a timely manner in order to be eligible for coverage (of course when filing a claim you'll still be responsible for paying your deductible).
+Once your claim is filed, your insurance company will send an adjuster to your home to assess the damage and recommend next steps, such as contacting a contractor who specializes in storm restoration.

-By the way, make sure you photograph or film the damage as soon as it's safely possible, and keep any receipts for purchases you made relative to fixing the damage, so you can be reimbursed by your insurance carrier.
+By the way, make sure you photograph or film the damage as soon as it's safely possible, and keep any receipts for purchases you made relative to fixing the damage before your claim is paid out so you can be reimbursed by your insurance carrier.